francistheodorecatte/ScreenMon/README.md

 ex: screenmon.exe -p obs32.exe --verbose

 # Warnings, dependencies, etc.
-As of this writing, if the program you entered isn't currently running (has no PID,) the program will crash.
-Once I put in some error handling, it'll exit with a code of 2 to STDOUT.
-Additionally, there's no check to see if the program is minimized; it'll just always report true to STDOUT-- this will probably also change, since there is a Windows function call to check for this.

 To compile this program yourself, you need the TCLAP and Boost libraries installed.
 A lot of the functions I use are also only available on Windows 7 or newer, and require .NET installed to work.
 Additionally, you may need the VC++ x86 redist depending on what compiler you use.

 I provide this code with no warranties or guarentees.
 Being a dev isn't my day job. :)